 This graph shows the historical trends for the State contributions.
 The Statutory contributions are comprised of the State normal cost (blue bars) and the amortization of the UAL (gold bars).
 The green line shows the actual State contributions over the period.
-For FYE 2022 and 2023, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions based on the State appropriating 107.91% and 100% of the Statutory contribution, respectively.
+For FYE 2024 and 2025, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions based on the State appropriating 100% of the Statutory contribution for both years.
 The expected contributions are shown in Table I-1.